bituniverse/exchange_cooperation/README.md

 But their implementation was based on spot trading, which losses a lot of features and information for futures.

 So if the future trading needs to be supported, the CCXT's implementation cannot be used directly.
+You have to implement all the interfaces defined in swap_api.py.

 ## Requirements